LJP725/certnet-control-sim-main/README.md

 - **PureNN:** unconstrained neural policy;
 - **NN+Proj:** neural policy with projection repair;
 - **CertNet:** certified executor.

+Explicit PWA control is not included here because a tractable explicit optimizer representation is not available for this deployment setting.

 The figure shows the closed-loop behavior under this deadline-enforced execution rule.
 It tests whether runtime tails and deadline misses propagate into trajectory-level degradation.